 Terry Boroff has been diving since 1991 when he got his original Open Water certification through Aqua Hut in Toledo, Ohio.
-His 27 year diving career spans recreational and public safety instruction, dive shop owner, and a retired Navy Reserve Ordnance Clearance Diver.
-He is a SDI/ERDI instructor, certified Paramedic, Diving Medical Technician, OUPV Captain, and loves blowing bubbles practically anywhere.
+His 27 year diving career spans recreational and public safety instruction, dive shop owner, Law Enforcement Diver, and a retired Navy Reserve Ordnance Clearance Diver.
+He is a SDI/ERDI Instructor, Paramedic, Diving Medical Technician, OUPV Captain, and loves blowing bubbles practically anywhere.

-Offered June through October.
-Course price is all inclusive and includes classroom or eLearning, pool sessions, and local checkout dives conducted at Lake Moultrie.
+Local checkout dives conducted June through October.
+Course price is all inclusive and includes classroom or eLearning, pool sessions, and local checkout dives conducted at Lake Moultrie, Cooper River, or Tail Race Canal.
 All equipment needed to complete the course is provided.
 This includes the use of mask, fins, booties, snorkel, etc.

 Offered year around, no dives required!
 The SDI Computer Nitrox course covers the use of nitrox mixtures from 22 to 40 percent oxygen.
 Completion of classroom session or eLearning with instructor followup is the only requirement for certification.